Pivetta strikes out 11, Phillies beat Orioles 4-1

 Philadelphia (24-16) climbed eight games over .500 for the first time since the end of the 2011 season.
-The Orioles (13-29) have dropped two of three and have the second- worst record in the American League, ahead of only the Chicago White Sox.
+The Orioles (13-29) have dropped two of three and have the second-worst record in the American League, ahead of only the Chicago White Sox (10-29).

-Pivetta (3-2) won his second straight start, allowing one run, two hits and one walk in seven inning.
+Pivetta (3-2) won his second straight start, allowing one run, two hits and one walk in seven innings.

+"He has dominant stuff.
+The kind of stuff that can wipe out the opposition," Phillies manager Gabe Kapler said.
+"Today was sort of one of those days that you can dream on, and like (think) what if he really puts it all together and is able to do this, start in and start out?
+And we're starting to see that consistency."

 Odubel Herrera singled in the first and extended his on-base streak to 42 games for the Phillies, who have won six of seven.